openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/03-03-traffic-distribution/assignment.md

   ++ IngressReady               8s
 ```

-> **Note:** *The equivalent yaml for the service above can be seen by executing:
+> **Note:** *The equivalent YAML for the service above can be seen by executing:

 ```
 cat /root/03-traffic-distribution/service-pinned.yaml
 ```

 The configuration change we issued above does not create any new `configuration`, `revision`, or `deployment` as there was no application update (e.g. image tag, env var, etc).
 When calling the service without the sub-route, Serverless scales up the `greeter-v1`, as our configuration specifies and the service responds with the text `Hi greeter ⇒ '9861675f8845' : 1`.

 We can check that `greeter-v1` is receiving 100% of the traffic now to our main route by executing: